 Mr Day was an international litigator in New York, where he also worked pro bono for the Center for Constitutional Rights on behalf of Guantanamo detainees in their suits against former US officials for torture.
 He also supported the UN International Criminal Tribunal for the former Yugoslavia.

 He has several publications in the areas of international criminal law, head of state immunity for international crimes, and rule of law in post-conflict settings.
 Most recently, these include Capturing UN Preventive Diplomacy Success: How and Why Does It Work?
 (2018, with Nathan, Honwana and Brubaker), Assessment Framework for UN Preventive Diplomacy: An Approach for UN Mediators and International Policymakers (2018), and Diplomacy and Good Offices in the Prevention of Conflict (2018, with Pichler Fong).
 A prolific writer, he has recently been published in The Diplomat, Global Observatory, Japan Times, and The Hill, among others.
 He has forthcoming publications with Palgrave, Oxford University Press and Routledge.

-Mr Day holds a Juris Doctorate from UC Berkeley School of Law, a Masters in Law and Diplomacy from the Fletcher School of Law and Diplomacy, and a Masters in Comparative Literature from Brown University.
+Mr Day holds a Juris Doctor from University of California, Berkeley School of Law, a Master’s in Law and Diplomacy from the Fletcher School of Law and Diplomacy, and a Master’s in Comparative Literature from Brown University.